-He hailed from Poland.
+He was a playwright and journalist, born in Poland.
 He was a leather worker who took part in the illegal revolutionary movement.
-In 1930 he departed for Russia.
-He wrote journalistic articles and was the author of a one-act play, Farn toyer (For the goal), “dedicated to the thousands of revolutionaries languishing in Polish prisons” (Moscow, 1932), 16 pp. Further information remains unknown.
+In 1930 he departed for the Soviet Union.
+He wrote journalistic articles and was the author of a one-act play, Farn toyer (For the goal), “dedicated to the thousands of revolutionaries languishing in Polish prisons” (Moscow: Emes, 1932), 16 pp. Further information remains unknown.

 Khayim Leyb Fuks